 - 22% of males and 17% of females had used illegal drugs or misused prescription drugs in 2018

-- 5% of people in non-metropolitan, rural counties used illegal drugs compared to 20.2% of people in larger metropolitan counties
+- 5% of people in non-metropolitan, rural counties used illegal drugs, compared to 20.2% of people in larger metropolitan counties

-- Drug use was highest among persons between the ages of 18-25 at 39% compared to persons aged 26-29, at 34%
+- Drug use was highest among people between the ages of 18-25 at 39%, compared to people aged 26-29, at 34%

 - 47% of children and adolescents had used an illegal drug by the time they graduated from high school